History Of The Farm

 Heather Sullivan

 Hi all!
 I’m originally from Severna Park, Maryland.
 Maryland is where I went to school, started a career with Usairways and met my husband Will.
 Maryland is where we hoped to raise our two children Collin and Claire.
-Unfortunately, due to the events of September 11, 2001 our jobs at US Airways came to an abrupt end.
+Unfortunately, due to the events of September 11, 2001 our jobs at US Airways ended ubruptly.

 After 18 years working at US Airways we decided to embrace the idea that change can be a good thing.
 We sold our house , packed up the car with our kids and the dog and we moved to the beach to “live on love!”
 Yes, everyone thought we were crazy.
 In 2005, I met the “Lavender Ladies” at the Lewes Historical Society Craft Show and like they say, “the rest is history.”
 Today, I am currently the Farm Manager where I oversee the day to day operation of this beautiful five acre lavender farm.
 When I’m not on the property you can find me set up at one of the many local farmers markets.
 Want to hear more of the story?
 Stop by the farm and say hi!